susuhahnml/asp-game-strategies/docs/shankar_todos.md

 1.  **TODO** make nicer visualizations with more symmetric faces

-2.  **TODO** possibly merge visualization into single tree pipeline for less overhead, reduce overall tree visits

-3.  **TODO** change location of images to ./src/img directory
+2.  **TODO** add bold for terminal and root scores

-4.  save graphs as images, dotfiles and pickles to binary which can be used later
+3.  save graphs as images, dotfiles and pickles to binary which can be used later

 ### Optimizations

-1.  **TODO** optimize mini-max algorithm with fewer tree visits where possible, add slower approach for plotting trees
+1.  **TODO** optimize mini-max algorithm with fewer tree visits where possible

 2.  add further symmetries to reduce search space; extra overhead to search for level-symmetries